keithws/browser-report/README.md

 # Coverage

 The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
-As of February 4, 2016, their browser usage table accounts for 97.9% of global usage based on data from [StatCounter GlobalStats][4].
-Note, see the TODO section for which browsers are missing test cases.
+As of January 18, 2017, their browser usage table accounts for 98.19% of global usage based on data from [StatCounter GlobalStats][4].

-Coverage, as of February 4, 2016, is __97.88%__ = (97.9% - 0.02%).
+Coverage, as of January 18, 2017, matches at __98.19%__

 # Benchmarks